 For a desciption of the peer-review process used by one medical journal, see: Firlik KS and Firlik AD.
 The peer-review process of the Journal of Neurosurgery J Neurosurg.
 1999 Feb; 90(2):364-370.

-The American Political Science Association has a statement on peer review procedures for their journals; see the third paragraph and the longer section entitled "Specific Procedures" for more details.
+The American Political Science Association has a statement on peer review procedures for their journals; see the journals submission guidelines.

-The American Historical Review describes their peer review process in paragraph six of their Guidelines for Submitting Manuscripts to the AHR.
+The American Historical Review describes their peer review process in paragraph six of their Guidelines for Article Submissions to the AHR.

 The International Review of Social Sciences and Humanities uses "single blind peer review".